tomsporer/OPI_Tools/maya/scripts/studiolibrary/README.md

 * https://github.com/krathjen/studiolibrary

-## What's changed in version 2?
-Most of the changes in version 2 are to help with maintaining the project.
-There have been many API changes, so the major version was changed.
+### What's changed?

+* Only supports Maya 2017 and Maya 2018
-* Items created before version 1.5.x (mid-2014) are no longer supported
+* Animation items created before version 1.5.x (mid-2014) are not supported
 * Creating and switching between libraries from the UI is no longer supported

+### Features

+* Save poses and animation
+* Mirror poses and animation
+* Create easy to use selection sets
+* MMB drag for fast pose blending
+* LMB drag and drop to organize items
+* Insert, merge and replace animation
+* Supports Windows, Linux and OSX
+* Supports Maya 2017 and Maya 2018

-## Contributing
+### Contributing

 Whether it's reporting bugs, discussing ideas or committing code: Contributions to Studio Library are welcome!